rekyuu/speedfuns/genocide.md

 - Mash through when Mettaton's dialogue overlaps the existing textbox
 - Optionally, open the menu and attempt to equip the pan before the cutscene completely ends -- You have to be quick with it, since when the camera locks back into place movement is enabled again, and the menu stops working

-If you fail early pan, don't forget to get the pan normally.
-It's in the room right and down of the room you encounter Tsundereplane in

 ####Miscellaneous speed tricks
 - Take the elevator to L3